OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Are There Rules About What I Can Do On The Evernote Service?

 Yes.
 Your use of the Service must be in accordance with these Terms.
 When it comes to your use of Evernote, you agree that you are responsible for your own conduct and all conduct under your account.
 This means all Content – such as text, images, software, videos and anything else you can think of, no matter what the form or technical structure (collectively, “Content”) – created, transmitted, stored or displayed in your account, is your sole responsibility as the person who created the Content or introduced it into the Service.
 This applies whether the Content is kept private, shared or transmitted using the Service or any third party application or services integrated with the Evernote Service.
-The User Guidelines provide more specific details regarding the appropriate conduct on the Service.
+Our User Guidelines provide more specific details regarding the appropriate conduct on the Service.
 If we find that any shared Content in your account violates our Terms of Service (including by violating another person’s intellectual property rights), we reserve the right to unshare or take down such content.

 Will Evernote Look At My Content?